adityx23/adityapatil/projects/slam-navigation-robot.md

 **Mechanical Design**
 - Custom chassis using 3D-printed plates inspired by TurtleBot3 Waffle geometry
-- Plates designed for modular mounting of compute, sensors, and motor drivers
+- Plates redesigned to accommodate non-proprietary components available on hand
-- Components mounted using standoffs and fasteners for mechanical stability and serviceability
+- Modular mounting using standoffs and fasteners for mechanical stability and serviceability

 ---